naomitague/tbm-RHESSys-Obs/ParameterorState/Soil Hydraulic Parameters.md

 Review of measurements and estimation
 Vereecken, Harry, Wulf Amelung, Sara L. Bauke, Heye Bogena, Nicolas Brüggemann, Carsten Montzka, Jan Vanderborght et al.  2022.
 "Soil hydrology in the Earth system." _Nature Reviews Earth & Environment_ 3, no. 9: 573-587.

+new approaches to inferring soil properties and incorporating these into models Bonetti, S., Wei, Z., & Or, D. (2021).
+A framework for quantifying hydrologic effects of soil structure across scales. _Communications Earth & Environment_, _2_(1), 107.

+Fatichi, Simone, Dani Or, Robert Walko, Harry Vereecken, Michael H. Young, Teamrat A. Ghezzehei, Tomislav Hengl, Stefan Kollet, Nurit Agam, and Roni Avissar.
+"Soil structure is an important omission in Earth System Models." _Nature communications_ 11, no. 1 (2020): 522.

 Limitations - Research Frontiers

 How do soil hydraulic properties change at shorter time scales